broadinstitute/gnomad-browser/deploy/docs/Deployment.md

    ./deployctl deployments apply <DEPLOYMENT_NAME>
    ```

-8. Apply an ingress, allowing access to the pods via an IP address that gets assigned:
+8. (Optional) Apply a demo ingress, allowing access to the pods via an IP address that gets assigned.
+Do this if you want to double-check your deployment before updating the production ingress.

    ```
    ./deployctl demo apply-ingress <DEPLOYMENT_NAME>